evans646/Full-stack-blog/plan.md

 ITEM_ADDED_TO_CART

-Where as,REDUCER are a way of specifying what should happen to the redux store in the centralized state when a given action occurs,
+Where as,REDUCERS are a way of specifying what should happen to the redux store in the centralized state when a given action occurs,

 Components are only allowed to interact with the state by triggering redux actions